gitleaks/gitleaks/README.md

 Available Commands:
-  completion  generate the autocompletion script for the specified shell detect      Detect secrets in code help        Help about any command protect     Protect secrets in code version     Display gitleaks version
+  completion  generate the autocompletion script for the specified shell detect      detect secrets in code help        Help about any command protect     protect secrets in code version     display gitleaks version

 Flags:
-  -c, --config string          config file path
+  -b, --baseline-path string       path to baseline with issues that can be ignored -c, --config string              config file path
                                    order of precedence:
                                    1. --config/-c
                                    2. env var GITLEAKS_CONFIG
                                    3. (--source/-s)/.gitleaks.toml
-                               If none of the three options are used, then gitleaks will use the default config --exit-code string       exit code when leaks have been encountered (default: 1) -h, --help                   help for gitleaks
-  -l, --log-level string       log level (debug, info, warn, error, fatal) (default "info")
-      --no-banner              suppress banner
+                                   If none of the three options are used, then gitleaks will use the default config --exit-code int              exit code when leaks have been encountered (default 1) -h, --help                       help for gitleaks -l, --log-level string           log level (trace, debug, info, warn, error, fatal) (default "info") --max-target-megabytes int   files larger than this will be skipped --no-banner                  suppress banner
-      --redact                 redact secrets from logs and stdout -f, --report-format string   output format (json, csv, sarif) -r, --report-path string     report file
+      --redact                     redact secrets from logs and stdout -f, --report-format string       output format (json, csv, sarif) (default "json") -r, --report-path string         report file
-  -b, --baseline-path          path to a previously generated report with known issues that gitleaks should ignore -s, --source string          path to source (git repo, directory, file) -v, --verbose                show verbose output from scan --max-target-megabytes int   files larger than this will be skipped
+  -s, --source string              path to source (default: $PWD) (default ".")
+  -v, --verbose                    show verbose output from scan

 Use "gitleaks [command] --help" for more information about a command.
 ```